Baby is allergic to diapers: what should I do?

 How to treat an allergy to baby's diapers?

-To prevent diaper rash, change your baby's diaper regularly.
-If you notice symptoms of allergy, change your diaper brand to avoid exposing your baby to the allergen.
-Visit your doctor, who can prescribe a zinc oxide cream to relieve lesions.
+To prevent diaper rash, you need to change your baby's diaper regularly.
+If you notice symptoms of an allergy, change your diaper brand to avoid exposing your baby to the allergen.
+Visit your doctor to prescribe a zinc oxide cream to relieve the lesions.

-If you notice redness, red patches, pimples, irritation, itching in the area around your baby's bottom, nervousness, irritability, crying and waking up at night, it could be san allergy.
+If you notice redness, red patches, pimples, irritation, itching in the area around the bottom, nervousness, irritability, crying and waking up at night, it could be an allergy.

 Can an allergy cause breech dermatitis?